It’s that time again! The time of year when we gather with our

 - “When dunked, it got soggy immediately.
 Which is actually a plus for me, because I like a fully-saturated cookie.
 Though I’m sure not everyone would agree.”

-- “The chocolate taste is alright.”
+- “The chocolate taste is all right.”

 - “Not a bad cookie…”